 Implications and Applications

 The author’s proposal about inconclusion of spirituality through leisure 2 into the system of the life modes sounds interesting, but 1. there is no concrete explanation why a human cannot reach spirituality, for example, through work, 2. there was no clear definition what leisure 2 is.
-Revision made: I added five sentences, to clarify again the meaning of leisure 2.
-I believe that it is clearer now, that while the mental mode of work is one in which we approach reality through the motivation to change it, than in contemplative spiritual mode that creates leisure 2, we approaching reality as a whole, without any wish it will be different or other then it is.
-[See again the lines added om page 9, at the end of section "Contemplation as the Main Practice of Leisure 2"
+Revision made: I added five sentences to further clarify the meaning of leisure 2.
+I believe that it is clearer now.
+Specifically, the mental mode of work is one in which we approach reality through a motivation to change it; by contrast, in the contemplative spiritual mode that creates leisure 2, we are approaching reality as a whole, without any wish that it should be different or other than it is.
+[See again the lines added on page 9, at the end of the section "Contemplation as the Main Practice of Leisure 2"]

 Quality of Communication